 How are they meeting their healthcare expenses?
 It is wise to be proactive and ask about your family’s health history and how they anticipate affording future medical costs.
 Also, consider talking to them about their plans to acquire Medicare benefits (if needed) and their anticipated Social Security benefits.
 They can get their estimated benefits statement by creating an account directly through the Social Security website.

 How does your family want to be taken care of in the future if they need daily medical assistance?
 Do they want to be in a nursing home, assisted living facility, or have a home caregiver?
-The cost of care varies by state, but according to a 2012 market survey conducted by Metlife, the average cost of professional assisted-living care nationally is $42,000 annually, a home health aide $21,000 annually, and a nursing home can be as high as $87,000 a year.
+The cost of care varies by state, but according to the U.S. Department of Health and Human Services, in 2016 the average cost of professional assisted living care nationally was $43,500 annually, the cost for a health aide was $20.50 per hour, and the cost for nursing homes was as high as $92,400 annually.
 If these types of costs are not planned for, the financial blow can be detrimental to you and your family.

 Do they have the proper estate planning documents in place?
 When was the last time they updated their wills or Power of Attorney documents for health and finances?
 Who’s the executor of their estate?
 Are their accounts titled properly so that it doesn’t have to go through probate?
 These are very important questions to ask your family to ensure that the management of their estate is processed smoothly at the time of their passing.